Figure skating at the 2022 Winter Olympics – Team event

+Summary

 The 2018 team event gold was won by Canada, with the Russian Olympic Committee placing second, and the United States placing third.
-Canadian 2018 Olympic champion Eric Radford returned, but this time he competed with a new partner Vanessa James.
+Canadian 2018 Olympic champion Eric Radford returned, but this time he competed with a new partner, Vanessa James.

 In 2022, the Russian Olympic Committee entered the team event as the favorite, with the United States, Canada, and Japan also expected to be in medal contention.
-The Russian Olympic Committee decided to enter their top skaters for both the short program and free skating and won the event nine points ahead of the United States, who took silver.
-Japan won the bronze medal.
+The ROC decided to enter their top skaters for both the short program and free skating and initially won the event nine points ahead of the United States, who initially took silver, while Japan initially won the bronze medal.

+Doping controversy

-The medal ceremony originally scheduled for Tuesday, 8 February, was delayed over what International Olympic Committee (IOC) spokesperson Mark Adams described as a situation that required "legal consultation" with the International Skating Union.
-Several media outlets reported on Wednesday that the issue was over a positive test, held in December 2021, for trimetazidine by the ROC's Kamila Valieva, which was officially confirmed on February 11.
-The results are pending investigation.
-The Russian Anti-Doping Agency (RUSADA), under suspension from the World Anti-Doping Agency (WADA) since 2015 for its years of serving solely to hide the positive doping results of Russian athletes, cleared Valieva on February 9, a day after the December test results were released, two months after the test.
-The IOC, WADA, and International Skating Union (ISU) are appealing RUSADA's decision.
+The medal ceremony originally scheduled for Tuesday, 8 February, was delayed over what International Olympic Committee (IOC) spokesperson Mark Adams described as a situation that required "legal consultation" with the International Skating Union (ISU).
+Several media outlets reported on Wednesday that the issue was over a positive test, held in December 2021, for trimetazidine by the ROC's Kamila Valieva, which was officially confirmed on 11 February.
+The results were delayed, pending investigation.
+The Russian Anti-Doping Agency (RUSADA), under suspension from the World Anti-Doping Agency (WADA) since 2015 for its years of serving solely to hide the positive doping results of Russian athletes, cleared Valieva on 9 February, a day after the December test results were released, two months after the test.
+The IOC, WADA, and International Skating Union (ISU) appealed RUSADA's decision.